- Opening a bank account

 You can do this in branch, over the phone or online.

-Launched in January 2016, these accounts don’t charge fees, don’t provide overdrafts and won’t charge you if a Direct Debit fails.
+These accounts don’t charge fees or offer overdrafts.
+They also won’t charge you if a Direct Debit fails.

 How to switch bank accounts

-Most banks and building societies offer a free seven-day Current Account Switch Service.
+Almost all banks and building societies now offer a free seven-day Current Account Switch Service.